ricolantern/pipo3-research/docs/GhidraNotes.md

 ## _Game SDK version strings_
 Defined Strings search on "PSII" reveals a handful of strings that detail the exact version of some of the SDK libraries the game uses for interacting with the hardware.
-This information might also give us somewhat of an estimation as to which development kits were used in development, and perhaps even help in narrowing down early builds of the game??
+This information might give us somewhat of an estimation as to which development kits were used in development.

 Information about these libraries seems to be scarce to come by, and it should also be noted that your web searches may be confused with the community-driven PS2SDK project.
 Care has been taken to ensure the information below is drawn from either official PS2 documentation archives, or otherwise inferred from the decompilation.